lowply/issue-from-template/README.md

 This action opens a new issue from an issue template.
 It parses the template's front matter and the body, then posts [an API request to open an issue](https://docs.github.com/en/rest/issues/issues#create-an-issue).
 Works best with a [scheduled workflow](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) and the [Auto Closer](https://github.com/lowply/auto-closer) action.

-Note that if you use Go's template tags (`{{ .WeekNumber }}` etc) in the [YAML front matter](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/manually-creating-a-single-issue-template-for-your-repository) it won't be correctly parsed as GitHub's issue template.

 ## Environment variables

 - `IFT_TEMPLATE_NAME` (*required*): The name of the issue template.
 For example, `report.md`.
 This action will look for the file in the `.github/ISSUE_TEMPLATE` directory.